autumoswitzerland/autumo-ifacex-developer/README.md

 ## autumo ifaceX Developer Project 2.0.0 - Developer Reference

-This is a maven eclipse project and serves as a developer reference when extending the autumo ifaceX platform programmatically.
+This is a maven eclipse project serves as a developer reference when extending the autumo ifaceX platform programmatically.
 If you have acquired an enterprise license of autumo ifaceX you also have access to the Developer Reference Manual.